Frigidity - self-care; Sexual dysfunction - female - self-care

 A physical examination, including a pelvic exam

-An interview to ask you about your relationships, current sexual practices, attitudes towards sex, other medical problems you might have, medicines you are taking, and other possible symptoms
+An interview to ask you about your relationships, current sexual practices, attitudes toward sex, other medical problems you might have, medicines you are taking, and other possible symptoms

 Get treatment for any other medical problems.
-This can help with problems with sex.
+This may help with problems with sex.

-Your doctor may be able to change or stop a medicine.
+Your provider may be able to change or stop a medicine.
 This can help with sex problems.

-If your doctor can’t help you, you can get a referral to a sex therapist.
+If your provider cannot help you, they can refer you to a sex therapist.

 You and your partner may be referred for counseling to help with relationship problems or to work out bad experiences you have had with sex.